Biotechnology manufacturing centre

 The FibroSelect technology uses a material that features a new proprietary structure, which avoids the limitations of diffusion and flow related to conventional chromatography purification systems.
-It also removes chromatography membranes’ capacity-related issues.
+It also resolves capacity-related issues posed by chromatography membranes.

-The technology also overcomes issues related to predicting scaled performance in robust process due to fixed nature of material.
-The macroporosity of the technology enhances the purification process for biotherapeutics such as gene therapies and fusion proteins.
+The technology also overcomes issues related to predicting scaled performance in robust process due to the fixed nature of the material.
+The technology’s macroporosity enhances the purification process for biotherapeutics such as gene therapies and fusion proteins.

-The optical permeability and mass transfer properties of the FibroSelect technology enables it to operate at 50 times throughput and improve productivity by ten to 50 times.
-The reagent performs better than the existing ones in the market in terms of impurity and cleaning steps.
+The FibroSelect technology’s optical permeability and mass transfer properties enable it to operate at 50 times throughput and improve productivity by ten to 50 times.
+The reagent is said to perform better than existing products on the market in terms of impurity and cleaning steps.

-The FibroSelect includes new tools and automated platforms, which improve research performance and process scales.
-It also reduces bioprocess development timelines and improves the predictable performance and process robustness.
+The FibroSelect includes new tools and automated platforms that can improve research performance and process scales.
+It also reduces bioprocess development timelines and improves predictable performance and process robustness.

 GE Healthcare is a subsidiary of US-based conglomerate General Electric Company.
-The company provides a wide range of technologies for medical imaging, monitoring, drug development, and manufacturing to provide precision health technologies and therapeutics.
+The company provides a range of technologies for medical imaging, monitoring, drug development and manufacturing to provide precision health technologies and therapeutics.